geosoft-as/glm/README.md

 ## The license repository

-Put the licenses in a _private_ repository on GitHub and retrieve a fine-grained _personal access token_ (PAT) to grant programatic read access to it through the GitHub API.
+Put the licenses in a _private_ repository on GitHub and retrieve a fine-grained _personal access token_ (PAT) to give your software programatic read access to it through the GitHub API.